-NCRR Formed after the April 26th 2015 Earthquake which hit the central region of Nepal.
-After giving Aid and relief to many regions, the NGO group decided to rebuild all seven schools in the Sikhra Besi, Nuwakot District in a project titled “Seven Schools in Seven Weeks”
+NCRR formed after the 26th April 2015 earthquake which hit the central region of Nepal.
+After giving aid and relief to many regions, the NGO group decided to rebuild all seven schools in the Sikhra Besi and Nuwakot District in a project titled “Seven Schools in Seven Weeks”.

-As the schools are now presently under construction, a group of Dutch cyclists has formed to raise money to build toilets and supply water tanks and water filtration systems to the schools.
-The back story behind the group is that they where shedualed to start a mountain biking tour with Himalayan Single Track, who are the founders of NCRR on the day the Earthquake Struck.
-The group was actually in the airport when it happened and despite the confusion managed to get out and deliver some small form of Aid via Cycle to the Southern Parts of the Kathmandu Valley.
-After staying in the capital for only four days, the group left and resolved to come back to Nepal to complete their cycling tour and also give something back to the communities that where so badly effected by the Earthquake.
+As the schools are now presently under construction, a group of Dutch cyclists have formed to raise money to build toilets, supply water tanks and water filtration systems to the schools.
+The back story behind the group is that they were scheduled to start a mountain biking tour with Himalayan Single Track (part of the founders of NCRR) on the day that the earthquake struck.
+The Dutch group was actually in the airport when it happened and, despite the confusion, managed to get out and deliver some small form of aid via bicycle to the southern parts of the Kathmandu valley.
+After staying in the capital for only four days, the group left and resolved to come back to Nepal to complete their cycling tour and also give something back to the communities that where so badly affected by the earthquake.

 NCRR have chosen to work on the rebuilding of village schools as part of our building phase.
 School buildings within Nepalese villages are an integral part of the social network, community and social structure of a village.
 Not only are schools a place for education and a safe, supervised place for parents to leave their children, they also represent community centres.
 They are more important now than ever as they are a safe place for children to go to while parents clear and rebuild.

-Shikhra Besi VDC is located about 120km North of Kathmandu (by Road) at base of Langtang Lugri Himalaya in Nuwakot Jila (District), one of the most heavily affected areas after the earthquake.
-The terrain is steep and rocky.
-50% of the VDC has rough jeep road access.
-80% of the wards are only accessed by walking.
+Shikhra Besi VDC is located about 120 Km north of Kathmandu (by Road) at the base of Langtang Lugri himalayaa in Nuwakot Jila (District).
+It is one of the most heavily affected areas after the earthquake with terrain that is steep and rocky.
+50% of the VDC has rough jeep road access and 80% of the wards are only accessed by walking.

 Quoted by Smart Pani

-When building the schools and toliets we plan to use local manpower as labor for carting goods, manual work and also employ skilled local people for carpentry, masonry etc.
+When building the schools and toilets we plan to use local manpower as labour for carting goods, manual work and also employing skilled local people for carpentry, masonry etc.

-To help the team “Cycle for Sanitation” you an donate today via our page on Youcaring
+To help the team “Cycle for Sanitation” you can donate today via our page on Youcaring